jkwellyn/orb_archetyper/README.md

 AND your project is either:

-- in the auto Github organization OR
+- in the [auto](https://github.va.opower.it/auto) Github organization OR
 - listed on the `AUTO_PROJECT_WHITE_LIST` [whitelist of the job cutter](https://github.va.opower.it/auto/jenkins-seed/blob/master/src/main/groovy/opower/xweb/jenkins/jobs/JobWhiteLists.groovy)

+You can specify a number of global project-wide parameters in the `jenkins.yml` file, such as:

-You can specify the view that your job will appear under in the `ci_metadata.json` file using the `jenkins_view` key.
-If no value is set for `jenkins_view` or no `ci_metadata.json` file is found, the job will appear on the "No Assigned View" views.
+- `view_name`  - name of the jenkins view that your job will appear under.
+If no value is provided or no `jenkins.yml` file is found, the job will appear under the "No View Assigned" view.
+- `notification_email`
+- `cron_schedule`

-Again, if your test project has various different run configurations, see [orb_test_support#rake-from-config](https://github.va.opower.it/auto/orb_test_support#rake-from-config) for how to set up the configuration to create your jobs.
+If your test project has various different run configurations, see [orb_test_support#rake-from-config](https://github.va.opower.it/auto/orb_test_support#rake-from-config) for how to set up the configuration to create your jobs.

 ## Contributing